Shoot First, Ask Questions Later? Building Rational Agents that Explore and Act Like People: Related Work, Discussion, and Conclusion

 \subsection{Limitations and Future Work}

 \textit{Collaborative Battleship} gives rise to many rich pragmatic behaviors.
-While discussed in \cref{sec:battleshipqa-dataset,sec:illustrated-examples}, in general, these are not explicitly modeled; RSA-style frameworks \citep{frank_predicting_2012, hawkins_convention-formation_2017, hawkins_partners_2023} could yield agents capable of more sophisticated pragmatic reasoning.
+While discussed in \cref{sec:battleshipqa-dataset,sec:illustrated-examples}, in general, these are not explicitly modeled; incorporating techniques based on the rational speech acts (RSA) framework \citep{frank_predicting_2012, hawkins_convention-formation_2017, hawkins_partners_2023} could yield agents capable of more sophisticated pragmatic reasoning.
 In particular, people are highly sensitive to the reliability of information \citep{sperber_epistemic_2010, harris_young_2011}, as reflected in interactions between human players (e.g., \cref{fig:ex-benevolent-lying,fig:ex-epistemic-vigilance}).
 In place of a fixed \(\eps\), a more robust approach would be to \textit{infer} \(\eps\) to account for the differences in reliability across individual Spotters.
 Analogously, in scientific settings, agents may need to adapt to different levels of aleatoric uncertainty \citep{hullermeier_aleatoric_2021}.

 Our Bayesian strategies rely on the ability to efficiently draw conditional samples \(s \sim p(s \mid \obsboard, \hist)\) from a generative ``world model.''
-While implementable by hand in a domain like Battleship, in more general settings, we may wish to \textit{learn} a generative model of world states represented as code (e.g., via model synthesis architectures (MSA); \citealp{wong_word_2023, wong_modeling_2025}) or images; (e.g,. via VAEs or diffusion; \citealp{ha_world_2018, alonso_diffusion_2024}).
+While implementable by hand in a domain like Battleship, in more general settings, we may wish to \textit{learn} a generative model of world states represented as code (e.g., via model synthesis architectures (MSA); \citealp{wong_word_2023, wong_modeling_2025}) or images; (e.g., via VAEs or diffusion; \citealp{ha_world_2018, alonso_diffusion_2024}).
 Finally, building agents that collaborate effectively with people is increasingly important \citep{noti_ai-assisted_2025, boiko_autonomous_2023}; \textit{Collaborative Battleship} provides an ideal setting for studying human-agent interactions.